Reference-Free Sampling-Based Model Predictive Control: Related Work

 \section{Related Work}

 Several works have explored sampling-based methods for robotic control.
 A common strategy is to refine a nominal action sequence iteratively, typically parameterized as a spline, using random perturbations.
-For instance, Howell et al.~\cite{howell2022predictivesamplingrealtimebehaviour} evaluate predictive sampling (PS) as a zero-order baseline for comparison against methods like vanilla gradient descent, the iterative Linear Quadratic Regulator\,(iLQR)~\cite{Li2004IterativeLQ} and MPPI~\cite{theodorou2017mppi}.
+Howell et al.~\cite{howell2022predictivesamplingrealtimebehaviour} evaluate predictive sampling (PS) as a zero-order baseline for comparison against methods like gradient descent, the iterative Linear Quadratic Regulator\,(iLQR)~\cite{Li2004IterativeLQ} and MPPI~\cite{theodorou2017mppi}.
 Despite its simplicity, PS achieves competitive performance and supports real-time tuning.
-The reported experiments, however, were restricted to torque-space splines in the MuJoCo~\cite{Todorov12mujoco} simulator and required workstation-class hardware.
+The reported experiments, however, were restricted to torque-space splines in the \texttt{MuJoCo}~\cite{Todorov12mujoco} simulator and required workstation-class hardware.

-More informative updates arise from leveraging statistics across all sampled trajectories, as done in MPPI.
-This approach has shown strong performance in real-time control for racing, where parallel rollouts can be combined efficiently~\cite{williams2016aggressive_driving}.
+More informative updates arise from leveraging statistics across all sampled trajectories, as in MPPI.
+This has shown strong performance in real-time control for racing, where parallel rollouts can be combined efficiently~\cite{williams2016aggressive_driving}.
+Related work has explored improving MPPI through structured proposal distributions, for example, via feature-based sampling~\cite{homburger2022featurebased}.
 Turrisi et al.~\cite{Turrisi2024OnTB} demonstrated MPPI on a 12-DOF quadruped using GPU-accelerated rigid-body dynamics, achieving 10k rollouts for a 12-step horizon in under \SI{20}{\milli\second}, but with gait frequencies fixed a priori.
 Extensions to MPPI include DIAL-MPC~\cite{xue2024fullordersamplingbasedmpctorquelevel}, which introduces a two-level annealing schedule inspired by diffusion models~\cite{pan2024modelbaseddiffusiontrajectoryoptimization}.
 This method broadens exploration in early iterations and later horizon steps, while gradually refining actions closer to execution.
 Evaluation relies on GPU-based simulation with thousands of parallel rollouts and reference gait tracking.
-Building on DIAL-MPC, Crestaz et al.~ \cite{crestaz2025td} add a constraint-enforcing mechanisms and a terminal value function approximation for longer-horizon reasoning.
+Building on DIAL-MPC, Crestaz et al.~ \cite{crestaz2025td} add a constraint-enforcing mechanism and a terminal value function approximation for longer-horizon reasoning.